 MHCLG Guidance – Questions & Answers (Q&As)

 These ARB Q&As cover the Ministry of Housing, Communities and Local Government’s Guidance for a No Deal Brexit.
-They relate only to what would happen on Exit Day if no deal is reached between the UK and EU on the terms of the UK’s exit from the EU.
+They relate only to what would happen if a no deal scenario arises at the end of the implementation period.

 Please see our Glossary at the foot of our main Brexit FAQs for an explanation of the terms used in this document.